-The Intellectual Property Policy applies to all persons employed by the Arkansas State University System and the component institutions of the System, to anyone using System facilities unless otherwise negotiated, to all students including but not limited to undergraduate students and candidates for masters and doctoral degrees, and to postdoctoral fellows.
+The Intellectual Property Policy applies to all persons employed by the Arkansas State University System or any campus in that System and the component institutions of the System, to anyone using System facilities unless otherwise negotiated, to all students of any campus in the Arkansas State University System including but not limited to undergraduate students and candidates for masters and doctoral degrees, and to postdoctoral fellows.
 It shall also apply to all persons not employed by ASU but whose scholarly production is financed, in whole or in part, from funds under the control of the University.